Blake’s Novel – Part 1 April 1992

 I, of course, don’t have paid work as such.
 I just make my smoke for free, ferrying quarters and eighths to the regulars every fortnight for a local dealer called Frank.
 It’s been eleven years since I first signed on.
 I didn’t imagine it being this long.
 If all had gone to plan, I would have been a successful songwriter by now.

 At my upcoming ‘Back to Work’ interview, I intend to take along a draft of my novel as proof of my efforts to find employment.
 Last year I took them a stack of Tascam four-track tapes.
 It had them bemused.
-I’m determined one day to walk into that dole office with a contract.
+I dream of the day I can walk into that dole office with a contract.

-As Jen leaves for work, I decide to double my efforts.
-I will continue with my Smithsian crime drama until she returns in the early hours.
+As Jen leaves for work, I decide to re-double my efforts.
+I will continue with my Smithsian crime thriller until she returns in the early hours.

 There was something strange about that busker, thought Jackspur, who had taken up his usual vigil in the shadows by the arch shutters.
 The dog had skipped off for his night-time constitutional.
 He was normally gone a half hour or so, which was enough time for Jackspur to enjoy one final can before bedtime.